 If the cocoa has remained dry and looks fine, then your sense of taste is the best way to tell if it is still good.
 When cocoa is no longer good, the chocolate taste in the powder disappears.
 If your cocoa has gone bad, check our chocolate substitute page for ideas on what to use in your recipe instead.

 There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

 How to store Cocoa to extend its shelf life?

 Cocoa should be kept in a cool dry place like the pantry.
 The original container is fine, as long as it is properly re-sealed after each use.
 Like most other foods, it is susceptible to oxidation so the less it is exposed to air the better.
 Also remember to use a clean spoon or pour your powder into your cup to avoid cross contamination.
 In humid environments, it may form clumps within the dry powder and expire sooner.

 How long does cocoa last?
-That depends.
-How long does how long does milk last?
+That depends. how long does milk last?
 In general, all food lasts only as long as the quickest expiring ingredient in the dish.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of cocoa.
+In determining how long Cocoa lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Cocoa.